 The training year (a macrocycle) is normally split into six periods or phases (mesocycles).
 These are

 In its purest form, each phase lasts a specific length of time.
 However, the training status and "training age" of the athlete will have a bearing on, for example, the length of general conditioning required, an experienced adult performer requiring less of this aspect, having built this base over a number of years.
 Having had an active rest when the athlete seeks to recharge their batteries whilst keeping in shape and addressing any injury problems, the athlete embarks upon the first phase, to get generally fit.

 I will assume that the athlete's active rest phase was the month of September so that this general conditioning period begins in October and will last into early January.

-The phases are normally broken down into further divisions called microcycles (blocks of 7, 10 or 14 days) of training which can be repeated / progressed.
-Therefore, with a 7-day cycle repeated for a second time the consistency of approach is self-evident.
+The phases are normally broken down into further divisions called microcycles (blocks of 7, 10 or 14 days) of training which can be repeated/progressed.
+Therefore with a 7-day cycle repeated for the second time, the consistency of approach is self-evident.
 The disadvantage is the possible lack of variation in training.